PoshCode/PowerShellPracticeAndStyle/English.md

 and programers to write PowerShell code that can easyly be maintained in the real world and at the same time help enforce the best practices that the community has developed.
+##Table of Content

+ ADD TABLE OF CONTENT HERE WHE FIRST DRAFT IS FINISHED

 ###Code Layout